melodygr/Time_Series_project/README.md

 * Investigate why some of the models seem so far off in their forecasts.
 * Try Facebook Prophet with each of the chosen zip codes
 * Try other methods of choosing zip codes, including clustering to find trends
+* Look for exogenous data to add to the model